seakayone/chat/README.md

 cargo run
 ```

-Install the chatbot by placing the binary in your path.
+Install the chatbot by placing the binary from `target/release/chat` in your path.

 ## Usage